Linux/Unix internals: x86_64 CFLAGS/CXXFLAGS

 Here are things I haven’t done, and why I haven’t done them.

-So, please don’t take what I’ve written here as gospel.
+Please don’t take what I’ve written here as gospel.
 Something being absent doesn’t necessarily prove anything, as the distribution may have enabled it in a place that I didn’t look.
 However, something being present and reflected in the linked source code does prove that a distribution uses it in that context, or at least used it at the time of writing.

 Areas for improvement